 “Unicorn: A single bisexual female willing to be part of an existing couple.”

 I took this approach in part for very selfish reasons, I didn’t think I could share what was ‘mine’, and that isn’t the sexy kind of ‘mine’ either, that’s the possessive, shitty kind of ‘mine’.
 I assumed I was too jealous, too mono, too me, to even consider being non-monogamous with a partner that was romantically and sexually my main partner.
 I was absolutely okay with other people sharing their loved ones with me though.
 Which was obviously very generous of me.

 I know there are instances where it was indeed enjoyable for someone to see me interacting with their partner.
 I remember for the longest time marvelling that not only could someone be okay with their partner engaging in sexy activities outside of their relationship, but also being present to witness it and enjoying that also.
 It honestly baffled me.
-I would have bet money on the fact that I would go my whole never figuring out how to enjoy watching someone I was emotionally invested in enjoy sexual activities with another person.
-Spoiler alert, I would have lost money too!
+I would have bet money on the fact that I would go my whole life never figuring out how to enjoy watching someone I was emotionally invested in enjoy sexual activities with another person.
+Spoiler alert; I would have lost that bet!

 When I realised this feeling had it’s own word I was no less baffled.
 I was a bit like, ‘Compersion, what a great new word, that I will NEVER need to use!’
 It then seemed like suddenly everyone was talking about it, and everyone got it, and I felt like everyone was just walking around feeling the warm and fuzzies because their partner was fucking and loving another or many other people.
 Then there was me, contemplating the fact that if I found a ‘primary’ partner I’d probably have to nope the fuck out of non-monogamy and be shunned from the kinkster club for being a bore.